FluffyMaguro/SC2_Coop_Overlay/README.md

 * 2.28 version

       - Overlay won't show in games where no commanders were found
-      - Fixed a bug with mutator identifiaction
+      - Fixed a bug with mutator identification
       - Updated libraries

 * 2.27 version